TheSpeedX/PROXY-List/README.md

 Please Give Credits, Stars, And Follow If You Use My SOCKS List.

-You can Also Use My Tool [SOCKER](https://github.com/TheSpeedX/socker) To check for working SOCKS PROXY.
+You can Also Use My Tool [SOCKER](https://github.com/TheSpeedX/socker) To check for working SOCKS/HTTP(s) PROXY.

 ## CONTACT